erikmannerfelt/radal/README.md

 # Radal — Speeding up Ground Penetrating Radar (GPR) processing
 The aim of `radal` is to quickly and accurately process GPR data.
 In one command, most data can be processed in pre-set profiles or with custom filter settings, and batch modes allow for sequences of datasets to be processed with the same settings.
-Radal is a high-performance ground-penetrating radar (GPR) processing software.
+Built in [rust](https://rust-lang.org/) with a high focus on testing and performance, `radal` may be for you if large data volumes and strange fileformats are common issues.

-The aim is to make GPR data easy to process and handle.
+The name is a take on the loosely defined "Data Abstraction Library" (DAL) projects like [GDAL](https://gdal.org) and [PDAL](https://pdal.org), but for radar.
-Built in [rust](https://rust-lang.org/) with high focus on testing and performance, Radal may be for you if large data volumes and strange fileformats are common issues.
+A near-term goal of Radal is to enable easy translation between formats, such as `radal translate input.rad output.dzt` (this is not yet implemented).

 Much of the functionality has been inspired from the projects [RGPR](https://github.com/emanuelhuber/RGPR) and [ImpDAR](https://github.com/dlilien/ImpDAR); both of which are more mature projects.